Lachlan-Mayne/english-notes/Pete r/Business.md

 |Example||||||

 ## Overcoming resistance to change:
-Change is a key influence on operations management, but managing and being responsive to this may come with resistance or hesitation - therefore managers are strategic about it.
+Change is a key influence on operations management, but managing and being responsive to this may come with resistance or hesitation - therefore managers are strategic about it

 Change can arise from changes in:
 - Legislation
+- Economic conditions
+- Social expectations
+- Technology

+**Change can require major alterations resulting in people needing to learn new skills and/or job losses and job prospects can alter**

+Resistance to change can be clas